weidongguo/ecs175_computer_graphics/p2/readme.txt

    The id is defined in the order that they were specified in the datafile The first object has id 0; the second object has id 1 and so on.
 (Currently, it only supports up to 9 objects);
-   So any transformation done will only affect the currently selected object
+   So any transformation done will only affect the currently selected object When the object is selected, its attributes will be printed to the console ( e.g. the vertex coordinates and edges).

 6. With the cursor on the opengl's *main window*,
    To rotate, user can press the key 'r'    (r for rotate)